 2 step email verification

 If you choose 2 step email verification, you will need to determine what individual email addresses or email domains can have access to any given channel.
-First, go to your Streaming Manager for Enterprise dashboard, then click on Channels in the left hand column.
+First, go to your Enterprise Video Streaming dashboard, then click on Channels in the left hand column.
 Then click on the name of the channel you wish to set access permissions for, then click on Access Control.

 To set email permissions for the channel, click 'Settings' for Secure Content.
 This will open the Secure content settings tab for this particular channel.

 On this page, you can set what individual email addresses should have access to your channel page, or what email domains should have access, or a combination of both.
 In this particular case, firstname.lastname@example.org has been granted access to the channel.
 We can also see that one domain also has access- in this case, @advanced-sales.com.
 This means that email@example.com will be able to get access to the channel, and also anyone with an @advanced-sales.com email address.

 In order to add emails or domains, simply click the 'add' button on the appropriate tab and enter the information.
 Be sure to click 'Save' after making any changes.

 When a potential viewer attempts to go to the link of your individual channel, or your Portal page, they will first be asked to enter an email address.

 If an email that does not meet the criteria set for access, the user will be denied.
 In the case of firstname.lastname@example.org, email@example.com has not been whitelisted as an individual email address and @yahoo.com has not been whitelisted as a domain, so access is denied.

 If the email meets the criteria set, the viewer will receive confirmation that an email has been sent to their email address.